mindsdb/mindsdb/mindsdb/integrations/handlers/mongodb_handler/Manual_QA.md

 ### Results

 Drop a remark based on your observation.
-- [x] Works Great 💚 (This means that all the steps were executed successfuly and the expected outputs were returned.)
+- [x] Works Great in MindsDB cloud💚 (This means that all the steps were executed successfuly and the expected outputs were returned.)
-- [ ] There's a Bug 🪲 [Issue Title](URL To the Issue you created) ( This means you encountered a Bug.
+- [x] There's a Bug in MindsDB local🪲 [#6313 Error During MongoDB manual handling - Predict Target value step](https://github.com/mindsdb/mindsdb/issues/6313) ( This means you encountered a Bug.
 Please open an issue with all the relevant details with the Bug Issue Template)

 ---
 ## Testing MongoDB Handler with [Algerian Forest Fires Data Set](https://archive.ics.uci.edu/ml/datasets/Algerian+Forest+Fires+Dataset++)